The Supersonic Project: SIGOs, a Proposed Progenitor to Globular Clusters, and their Connections to Gravitational Wave Anisotropies: Comparison between analytical and numerical calculations

 with $N(>M)$ as defined in Equation (\ref{eq:NofMSIGO}).
 The overdensities in the plot were generated using the method for generating appropriately distributed density fields outlined in Section \ref{ssec:Analytic}.

-We also present a power spectrum of the fluctuations in SIGO abundances on large scales, the bottom right panel of Figure \ref{fig:CombinedPSPlot}.
-As with the power spectrum of DM halo abundances, the power spectrum here is derived from Equation (\ref{eq:DMPS}), but in this case comes from the abundance of SIGOs with M$> 10^5 M_\odot$.
-The plot shows the variance of these number density fluctuations per $\ln k$.
+We also present a power spectrum of the fluctuations in SIGO abundances (i.e., fluctuations in $N[M_{\rm SIGO}>10^5 M_\odot]$) on large scales, the bottom right panel of Figure \ref{fig:CombinedPSPlot}.
+The power spectrum of these number densities is calculated as

+The plot shows the variance of these number density fluctuations per $\ln k$: $\Delta^2 (k) \equiv k^3 / (2\pi^2) \times P(k)$.
+Also shown is the power spectrum of M$ > 10^6 {\rm M_\odot}$ DM halo abundances, for comparison, both with the effects of large-scale density fluctuations (main figure) and with only the effects of the stream velocity (inset figure).
+Note the similarities between the inset figure and the power spectrum of SIGO abundances, which are primarily set by velocity fluctuations.
 Note that the coherence scale of the number density is set by the range of scales over which $\Delta^2(k)$ is nonzero.
 In this case, as with the stream velocity that gives rise to this effect, that scale is approximately $k > 0.5$ Mpc$^{-1}$, implying that number densities are coherent on scales of a few comoving Mpc.

 In the top panel of Figure \ref{fig:CombinedPSPlot}, we show the probability density of observing an abundance $N_{\rm SIGO}(M > 10^5$~M$_\odot)$ of SIGOs per Mpc$^3$ within a region of the Universe with constant (but unknown) stream velocity.
 This can be expressed mathematically as $p(N_{\rm SIGO}) = p(v_{\rm bc})\times dv_{\rm bc} / d(N_{\rm SIGO})$, where $p(v_{\rm bc})$ is given by a Maxwell distribution with scale parameter $\sigma_{\rm vbc} / \sqrt{3}$.
 To facilitate quick calculations for future semi-analytical studies, we provide a fit (also showed in the figure) for this probability density function: